 If you are planning to grow cucumbers this year, you are probably wondering how long they will take to germinate, or sprout.
-Even if you have planted cucumbers before, you may want to find ways to make the seeds germinate faster.
+Even if you have planted cucumbers before, you may want to find ways to reduce cucumber germination time.

 So, how long do cucumber seeds take to germinate?
 Cucumber seeds take 3 to 13 days to germinate.
 Cucumber seeds germinate faster with optimal soil temperature, humidity, and air circulation.
 You can speed up the germination process by putting the cucumber seeds in a humidity dome (purchased or homemade) and keeping the soil at 85 to 95 degrees Fahrenheit (29.4 to 35 degrees Celsius).